Georges Santos

-Georges Santos (born 15 August 1970) is a former professional footballer and club scout for English Premier League side West Ham United.
+Georges Santos (born 15 August 1970) is a former professional footballer and club scout for English Championship side West Ham United.

 As a player he was a defender and a midfielder in a career that lasted from 1997 to 2009.
 He notably played in the Football League for Tranmere Rovers, West Bromwich Albion, Sheffield United, Grimsby Town, Ipswich Town and Queens Park Rangers.
 Having also had spells with Toulon, Brighton & Hove Albion, Oxford United, Chesterfield, Alfreton Town, Farsley Celtic and Fleetwood Town.
 Born in France, he was capped four times by Cape Verde.

 Club career

 Tranmere Rovers

 Santos turned professional with Toulon, before moving to England to join Tranmere Rovers in 1998 who were managed by former Liverpool striker John Aldridge.
 He made his debut for Rovers on 8 August 1998 in a 2–0 defeat against Wolverhampton Wanderers in the First Division.
 He went on to make 54 appearances for Rovers, scoring twice between August 1998 and March 2000.
 After refusing to sign a new contract he was dropped by Aldridge, and as a result missed the 2000 Football League Cup Final, and left the club shortly afterwards.